Kuala Lumpur War Crimes Commission: Convictions invoking universal jurisdiction

 In November 2011, the tribunal purportedly exercised universal jurisdiction to try in absentia former US President George W. Bush and former British Prime Minister Tony Blair, convicting both for crimes against peace because of what the tribunal concluded was the unlawful invasion of Iraq.

-In May 2012 after hearing a testimony from victims of torture at Abu Ghraib and Guantanamo, the Tribunal unanimously convicted in absentia the former US President George W. Bush, former US Vice President Dick Cheney, former US Defense Secretary Donald Rumsfeld, former US Deputy Assistant Attorneys General John Yoo and Jay Bybee, former US Attorney General Alberto Gonzales, and former US counselors David Addington and William Haynes II of conspiracy to commit war crimes, specifically torture.
-The Tribunal referred their findings to the chief prosecutor at the International Court of Justice in the Hague.
+In May 2012 after hearing a testimony from victims of torture at Abu Ghraib and Guantanamo, the Tribunal unanimously convicted in absentia the former US President George W. Bush, former US Vice President Dick Cheney, former US Defense Secretary Donald Rumsfeld, former US Assistant Attorneys General John Yoo and Jay Bybee, former US Attorney General Alberto Gonzales, and former US counselors David Addington and William Haynes II of conspiracy to commit war crimes, specifically torture.
+The Tribunal referred their findings to the chief prosecutor at the International Criminal Court in the Hague, and the United Nations Security Council.

 In November 2013, the Tribunal found Israel guilty of genocide of the Palestinian people.

 Legitimacy

-The former United Nations Special Rapporteur on the Independence of Judges and Lawyers, Param Cumaraswamy, called the KLWCT a private enterprise with no legal basis, and questioned its legitimacy.
+The KLWCC did not have the support of any government.
+The former United Nations Special Rapporteur on the Independence of Judges and Lawyers, Param Cumaraswamy, called the KLWCC a private enterprise with no legal basis, and questioned its legitimacy.
 It does not possess a mandate from the United Nations, nor does the UN grant it recognition.
 It has no power to order arrests or impose sentences, and it is unclear if its verdicts are anything other than symbolic.